Sir Boateng Online

 What is a miniature circuit breaker?

 A miniature circuit breaker is essentially a switch that may be opened and closed manually or automatically when overloaded.
-As the name implies, miniature circuit breakers are small as compared to the regular circuit breakers used in the substation for high voltage electric power transmission and distribution.
+As the name implies, miniature circuit breakers are small compared to the regular circuit breakers used in substations for high-voltage electric power transmission and distribution.

 The tripping action may either be magnetic or thermal.
 Some circuit breakers make use of both.

-Aside from being used for individual protection, they are also used as a ground fault circuit interrupter (GFCI).
+Aside from being used for individual protection, they are also used as ground fault circuit interrupters (GFCI).
 Read more about ground circuit fault interrupter (GFCI) below.

 Double Pole Miniature circuit breaker (GFCI)